 3.4 Hygromycin sensitivity assay for selection of transformants

 In order to determine the minimum lethal concentration for efficient selection following transformation the sensitivity of black rice callus to hygromycin was evaluated.
-At hygromycin concentrations ≥30 mg/L there was no surviving calli and complete mortality and browning (Figure 4).
+At hygromycin concentrations of ≥30 mg/L there was no surviving calli and complete mortality and browning were observed (Figure 4).
 Consequently, this concentration was chosen as the post-transformation selection standard.4.5 Confirmation of transformation by histochemical GUS assay.
 Calli underwent histochemical GUS staining after being transformed by Agrobacterium tumefaciens LBA4404 using the pCAMBIA1304 vector.
 In contrast to control calli, which displayed no staining, transformed calli displayed intense blue colouration, signifying the expression of the gusA reporter gene (Figure 5).
 Under the optimised transformation protocol, these findings validate transient expression in black rice callus and successful T-DNA delivery.